 Local population and employment forecasts.
-If local forecasts do not exist, then population and employment forecasts by the Puget Sound exist, their population and employment forecasts by the 1 aget Sound
+If local forecasts do not exist, then population and employment forecasts by the Puget Sound

 Regional Council (PSRC) can be used.
 The PSRC forecasts are for transportation analysis zones (TAZs) which do not generally follow city limits.
 Thus, some adjustments to the PSRC forecasts is required.